The Return of Elective Surgery

 Israel

-In Israel, where action was taken early to prevent the spread of Covid-19, many lockdown measures have now been loosened, and elective surgery restarted on May 3.
-Interestingly, an article in the Times of Israel reported that death rates in March, when elective surgery was halted, declined by 12 percent compared to the previous year and saw a five-percent drop compared to the average monthly rate (4,066) from the past decade.
+In Israel, where action was taken early to prevent the spread of COVID-19, many lockdown measures have now been loosened, and elective surgery restarted on May 3, 2020.
+Interestingly, an article in the Times of Israel reported that death rates in March 2020, when elective surgery was halted, declined by 12% compared to the previous year and saw a 5% drop compared to the average monthly rate (4,066) from the past decade.

 This is not the first time Israel has seen such a phenomenon.
 “Our experience from similar situations in which elective procedures [were canceled], primarily over doctors’ strikes and wars, shows that these cancellations cause a drop in death rates in the short term, because many people die from infections while hospitalized, after undergoing surgery or invasive testing,” said Prof. Nadav Davidovitch of Ben Gurion University, an epidemiologist and public health expert.